Ideas for filling a sketchbook

 Using Reference Images

 While I love drawing from life, I also love to draw on the sofa in the evenings - so for that I use reference images.
 I take my own images all the time (I’m talking 30k+ photos in my iCloud!) but sometimes I have something specific in mind, or just want to be inspired but something different.
 So I use Royalty Free image sites such as Unsplash and Pexels to find reference images.
+The British Museum is also a great resource - I used their online collection for the sketchbook page above of ancient vase studies.

 There’s a few different ways I love to use reference images for my sketchbooks: